Biggest home insurer to charge more for natural disaster and weather risk

 The IAG changes come at the same time as the Earthquake Commission is changing its cover.

-From 1 July, EQC will pay up to $150,000 plus GST per residential home but will no longer provide cover for contents.
-Contents insurance cover will fall entirely to private insurers.
+From 1 July, EQC will pay up to $150,000 plus GST per residential home up from $100k but will no longer provide cover for contents.

+The change will reduce the cost of home insurance but increase it for content cover.